-- Removal of the feral sheep from the DGM may help to restore some of the balance of native forbs and grasses as well as allowing for regeneration of shrub and tree species within the open forest areas. - If the target for grassland areas is to comply with Section 6.4.5.3 of the BMP (transition to Natural Temperate Grasslands) then revision of existing management practices is required.
+- If the target for grassland areas is to comply with Section 6.4.5.3 of the BMP (transition to Natural Temperate Grasslands) then revision of existing management practices is required.
 This may include exclusion and/or changed timing for grazing stock and or reintroduction of native grass and forb species. - Control of pest species, in particular rabbit and foxes, is recommended.
-Both species are considered as key threatening processes for threatened species die to predation, competition and habitat destruction (DPE 2017) No pigs or deer were observed during this survey, however are common in the area.
+Both species are considered as key threatening processes for threatened species due to predation, competition and habitat destruction (DPE 2017) No pigs or deer were observed during this survey, however are common in the area.
 Strategic control that focuses on minimising erosion by rabbits and predation impact by foxes is recommended.
-Coordinated control with neighbouring properties would also produce a better outcome.
+Coordinated control with neighbouring properties would also produce a better outcome. - Now that the sheep have been removed from site strategic planting of suitable scattered shrub species within the forest areas will provide habitat for smaller birds at the blackberry is removed from site.